Parushgit/Buffalo-Museum/README.md

-# Buffalo Museum - Self Guided Tour (Deplyment Instructions)
+# Buffalo Museum - Self Guided Tour (Deployment Instructions)
 This document teaches how to install the application on a server.

 ## Dependencies